Why You Need a PPC Audit

 When you focus on improving your CTR, you can do what it takes to improve your ad or your keywords.

-Keywords and ad groups are at the center of your AdWords campaign.
+Keywords and ad groups are at the center of your Google Ads campaign.
 If they aren’t right, all your other efforts won’t matter.
 With an audit, you can see what needs fixing.
 You can review your negatives list, pause the low performing words and remove words not relevant for your landing page.

 Landing Page Reviews